janerikhein/QuboOptimizer/README.md

 3. Doing tabu search

 We also provide some experiments to benchmark/test this implementation.
-This is part of a project for the Scientific Computing course of TU Berlin.
+This is part of a project for the Scientific Computing (2023/2024) course at TU Berlin.

 **Authors:**
 * Jan-Erik Hein